nkuwenjian/slam_karto_ceres/README.md

 # slam_karto_ceres
-A ROS package for 2-D pose graph SLAM using open karto library for front-end and ceres solver for back-end
+A ROS package for 2-D pose graph SLAM using open-karto library for the front-end and Google ceres solver for the back-end.